Gyeongju Historic Areas South Korea

 Bulguksa Temple in Gyeongju

-Bulguksa Temple is an amazing place even from the perspective of the whole country.
-For Koreans, it is important not only due to religious reasons but also because of the numerous National Treasures located in that place.
-The Bulguksa temple has also gained recognition in the international arena because in 1995 it was inscribed on the UNESCO World Heritage List.
+Bulguksa Temple is a fantastic place even from the perspective of the whole country.
+For Koreans, it is essential not only for religious reasons but also because of the numerous National Treasures located there.
+The Bulguksa temple has also gained recognition in the international arena because, in 1995, it was inscribed on the UNESCO World Heritage List.

 South Korea, Gyeongju Historic Areas, Bulguksa Temple